COVID-19 (Coronavirus FAQs)

 Are you still offering food & drink services?

-Face coverings must be worn to travel on our ferries, and in terminals from 24 July.
-Therefore all customers will need to enjoy food and drink on the outer decks if they wish to consume whilst travelling.
+As face coverings must be worn aboard our ferries and inside our terminals, all customers will need to enjoy food and drink on the outer decks if they wish to consume whilst travelling.
 The only exception to this if customers have to eat/drink for medical reasons or if the passenger is under 11 years of age.

 What if I want to make amendments to my future travel plans?

 We have made some temporary changes to our standard T&C's surrounding amendments and cancellations.

 To view your current options, and to find out the best way to get in touch go to our Amendments / Cancellations Page.

 Are you allowing for 2-metre social distancing?

 We’re committed to doing all we can to allow for as much space between individuals as possible.
 Due to the nature of our business as a public transportation provider, we may encounter instances whereby facilitating the optimum 2-metre gap between individuals is not always possible.

 This may be especially likely as demand for travel increases, as well as during boarding and alighting, and during peak times.
 It is also impossible for us to fully control all individual passenger movements whilst on board our vessels due to the inherent nature of ferry travel.
 Maximising social distancing requires cooperation from all passengers.
 Accordingly, we strongly encourage you to follow the advice in the Sail Safe section of our website.